Plugging Killerton's leaky roof

 The Acland family left Killerton to the nation so everybody could enjoy this special place.
 A generous gift in a will from Laurie Marshall, who enjoyed volunteering at Killerton for over 20 years, has helped to make this project possible.
 Now we need your help to raise the last £100k towards roof repairs and restoration to stonework, windows and the stairway.

-" We’re delighted that with the support of Laurie Marshall’s kind legacy, we’re able to start this vital work.
-As a charity, we rely on donations and legacies alongside memberships and visitor income.
+" We were able to start the roof project thanks to a generous legacy from Laurie Marshall who volunteered with us for over 20 years.
+As a conservation charity, we rely on donations and legacies alongside memberships and visitor income.
 Killerton is such a special place to so many and this support will mean we can continue vital conservation to keep it that way."